 The RIDE ALONG 2 sequel picks up about a year after our heroes' last adventure.
 Plans for a quick trip to Miami go bad.
 With the wedding upcoming, James reluctantly takes Ben with him to Miami to follow up on a lead connected to a drug ring case he's been trying to crack.
 In Miami, they meet Maya, a no-BS homicide detective who lets them know Miami is her turf.
 They also encounter AJ, a shady cocky computer hacker who reveals evidence that implicates a well-respected local businessman, the wealthy Antonio Pope.
 Pope harbors a vicious streak and rules South Florida's drug trade.
 If Ben and James can convince the authorities that Pope is a brutal crime boss they'll stop his spree.
 If they fail, well there may not be a wedding after all.
-Written by

 What do you expect?
 You know what kind of movie this will be.